Lionsberg/lionsberg-wiki/Other Documents/Critical Path.md

 # Critical Path

-The term "critical path" is commonly used in project management to describe the sequence of tasks or activities that must be completed in a specific order and within a defined timeframe to ensure that a project is completed on time.
+The term "critical path" is commonly used in program and project management to describe the sequence of related activities that must be completed in a specific order and within a defined [[Critically Effective Time Limit]] to ensure that a project is completed on time.
 The critical path represents the longest chain of dependent tasks in a project, meaning that any delays or setbacks in these tasks will directly impact the project's completion date.

-In the context of addressing complex global challenges and creating a better future, the concept of a critical path can be applied to the strategic planning and execution of key initiatives.
+In the context of addressing complex global challenges associated with the [[Meta Crisis]] and co-creating the [[Best Possible Future]] for [[All]], the concept of a critical path can be applied to the strategic planning and implementation of key initiatives that help [[The Movement]] progress through the [[Milestones]] that mark the [[Way]] towards [[The Goal]].
 In this context, it involves identifying the essential steps, milestones, and actions that need to be taken in a coordinated and timely manner to achieve the desired outcomes.

 A critical path can be helpful in: